msearle5/xygos/docs/customize.rst

 	If you have multiple items inscribed with the same thing, the game will use the first one.

-	For example, if you inscribe a device of Cure Light Wounds with '@u1', you can refer to it by pressing 1 when ``u``\sing it.
+	For example, if you inscribe a curing device with '@u1', you can refer to it by pressing 1 when ``u``\sing it.
 You could also inscribe a wand of Wonder with '@a1', and when using ``a``\, 1 would select that wand.